+Ad Fontes Media rates Roll Call in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 Roll Call is a newspaper and website dedicated to coverage of the U.S. Congress.
 It focuses its coverage on elections, politics and policy.
 Published in Washington, D.C., since 1955, Roll Call is part of FiscalNote, a private software, data and media company that also publishes CQ (formerly Congressional Quarterly).
 CQ Roll Call describes itself as “the only media company that connects policy professionals and opinion leaders with the information and tools they need to understand and influence Congress.”
 Roll Call has more than 35,000 subscribers to its newspaper, and the website records more than 1.2 million visits per month.
-Ad Fontes Media rates Roll Call in the middle category of bias and as most reliable in terms of reliability.

-Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being the most neutral and/or balanced.
+Bias scores for articles and shows are on a scale of -42 to +42, with higher negative scores being more left, higher positive scores being more right, and scores closer to zero being minimally biased, equally balanced, or exhibiting a centrist bias.

 Individual Content Sample Scores

 These are the most recent content samples that Ad Fontes Media analysts have rated for this source.